kuzzleio/kuzzle/doc/2/guides/main-concepts/5-realtime-engine/index.md

 }'
 ```

-Then, in another terminal you can publishes a message in the room specifying volatile data:
+Then, in another terminal you can publish a message in the room specifying volatile data:
 ```bash
 $ npx wscat -c ws://localhost:7512 --wait 300 --execute ' {
    "controller": "realtime",